sboagy/tunetrees/README.md

 For local deployment to Docker containers, these instructions have been tested with [Docker Desktop](https://www.docker.com/products/docker-desktop) on a MacBook Pro with an M3 chip and 48 gigibytes of memory.

 > [!NOTE]
-> For the moment, the author is choosing not to use Rancher Desktop at this time because it doesn't seem to do as well with cross-compilation to platform specific containers..
+> The author has chosen not to use [Rancher Desktop](https://rancherdesktop.io/) at the moment because he believes it may have limitations when it comes to cross-compiling to platform-specific containers.
+However, it is quite possible that there is a way to configure Rancher Desktop for cross-compilation.
+Other desktop container options such as [Podman](https://podman.io/) may also be feasible.

 ##### 3.3.1.1.
 Make local certificates